abaron10/FacebookClone/README.md

 ![image](https://user-images.githubusercontent.com/64280930/108508911-88bbe280-728a-11eb-9761-cb21efbbb3c6.png)

-Clone of the facebook login to register the login user and password.
-The design was developed for the current facebook version for the date 02/19/2021
+Clone of facebook login page.
+The design was developed with the current facebook version for the date 02/19/2021

 ### Built With